 At Lajpat Nagar, yesterday my daughters witnessed something for the first time.

 Policemen thrashing and beating street hawkers and vendors, and throwing away their belongings.
-Within a minute the buzz in the market disappeared.
+Within a minute the buzz in the market turned into silence.
 As, a lot of vendors quickly fled the scene with their belongings.
 I knew everything would be back to the normal soon.

 But, for my daughters this was something shocking, and something which should not happen to anyone.
 I could notice their sad and confused faces, and I also prepared myself for some new questions.
 I decided to introduce two new words to my younger daughter: